post-self/post-self.ink/content/stories/coffee-leak.md

 Tomash stepped back into the Alley Cat, where someone had already reset the table and floor back to default while he’d been out.

 The professor followed suit soon after.
 He walked up to the counter sheepishly.
 “Could I get another coffee?” he asked.
-“Mine … exploded.”
+“Mine…exploded.”

 “Sure thing,” the barista said.
 “And it’s no trouble, really, I already cleaned up.
 Exploding coffee’s a new one for me, but it’s not a lot worse than folks levitating their coffee and dropping it back in a panic.”